anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 in the "Resource Type (rt=) Link Target Attribute Values" table.
-Resources with this prefix are meant to be required for discovery of BRSKI services and resources (see {{brski-resources}}) and hence SHOULD be listed in the BRSKI Variation Contexts registry table for use with CORE-LF, if they indicate a service, or be specified in a BRSKI specification if they are resources but not services.
+Resources with this prefix are meant to be required for discovery of BRSKI services and resources (see {{brski-resources}}) and hence SHOULD be listed in the BRSKI Contexts registry table for use with CORE-LF, if they indicate a service, or be specified in a BRSKI specification if they are resources but not services.